 A more common door variation was the double door car.
 This group of cars featured both a sliding and plug door arrangement.
-Use of the plug door increased the smooth wall area inside the car when the doors were closes while allowing a larger opening for loading and unloading.
+Use of the plug door increased the smooth wall area inside the car when the doors closed while allowing a larger opening for loading and unloading.
 The largest fleet of these cars was owned by Railbox and given "ABOX" reporting marks.

 07 of 12

 Larger boxcars like these Berwick 7327 cu ft. cars from Exactrail are used for larger but more lightweight loads.
 These 60' "high cube" cars are commonly found hauling auto parts and appliances.
 These loads would fill the capacity of a standard boxcar before they would tax its weight limit.

 08 of 12